Linear Credit Risk Models: Extensions

 where the subscripts indicate the LHC model identity.
 The pricing vectors in this basis are

 \end{example}

-\subsection{Jumps and Simultaneous Defaults}
+\subsection{Jumps and simultaneous defaults}

 There are two ways to include jumps in the survival process dynamics that may result in the simultaneous default of several firms.
-The first is to let the martingale part of $Y_t$ be driven by a jump process so that multiple survival processes may jump at the same time.
+The first is to let the martingale part of $Y$ be driven by a jump process so that multiple survival processes may jump at the same time.
 The second is to let time run with a stochastic clock leaping forward hence producing synchronous jumps in the factors and the survival processes.

-Let $(Y_t,X_t)$ be a LHC process as in~\eqref{SXdyn} whose parameters $\gamma,\beta,B$ satisfy Theorem~\ref{thmexiuniLCRM}, and let $Z_t$ be a nondecreasing L\'evy process with L\'evy measure $\nu^Z(d\zeta)$ and drift $b^Z\ge 0$ that is independent from the Brownian motion $W_t$ and the uniform random variables $U^1,\dots,U^N$.
+The survival process remains defined as in~\eqref{eq:S} but the factors are extensions of the LHC process in what follows.
+For simplicity, we discuss a unique pair $(Y, X)$ as in~\eqref{SXdyn} whose parameters $\gamma,\beta,B$ satisfy~\eqref{eq:condatzero}--\eqref{eq:condatLS}.
+Let $Z$ be a nondecreasing L\'evy process with L\'evy measure $\nu^Z(d\zeta)$ and drift $b^Z\ge 0$ that is independent from the Brownian motion $W$ and the uniform random variables $U^1,\dots,U^N$.